Dojizz/DojiTinyRenderer/README.md

 # This is a personal study repo

-Learning tiny renderer, maybe add some changes to the original project.
+Learning tiny renderer, maybe will add some changes to the original project.